nvaccess/addon-datastore-transform/README.md

 ## Overview

-For each version of NVDA, the meta-data of the most recent (the highest version number) of each addon is automatically added, based on the data in `addon-store-submission`.
+For each version of NVDA, the meta-data of the most recent (the highest version number) of each add-on is automatically added, based on the data in `addon-store-submission`.

 ## Setup